-The HoloMonitor® Adherent Cell Tracking facilitates label-free live cell time-lapse imaging, allowing gentle characterization of heterogeneous cell behavior on a single-cell level.
+The HoloMonitor® Single-cell Tracking Assay facilitates non-invasive long-term imaging and tracking of adherent cells, allowing label-free characterization of heterogeneous cell behavior on a single-cell level.

 Mammalian cells can be highly dynamic in both morphology and behavior.
 Characterizing and tracking heterogeneous cell behavior over time on a single-cell level is critically important when studying rare events, such as the acquisition of therapeutic resistance, or transition events, such as differentiation.